wharburn/Jesus-Travel-Back/docs/PARTNER_FORWARDING_SYSTEM.md

 ---

-## 🎉 Ready to Use!
+## Ready to Use

 The system is now live at:

 - **Admin Dashboard**: https://jesus-travel.site/admin-dashboard.html
 - **Commission Reports**: https://jesus-travel.site/partner-commissions.html

-Start forwarding bookings and tracking commissions today! 🚀
+Start forwarding bookings and tracking commissions today!